alebovic/Fiji-TNT-Counting/README.md

 # Installation

 Download the provided TNT-Plugin_plgs.py file.
 Rename it if you'd like, but leave the _plgs.py ending.
-Drag this file directly into your /Fiji/Plugins folder on your computer.
-Restart Fiji; the plugin should be in your plugins bar.
+Drag this file directly into your /Fiji/Plugins folder on your computer. **Restart Fiji;**.

+After you've restarted Fiji, you should be able to run through the plugins menu tab – it will appear at the bottom.

 # Outputs
 After analysis (clicking exit/continue), a row will be added to an automatically created/saved csv file in the folder you are analyzing.